Explore the Uncategorized Archives at Simply Coding for insights, tips, and resources on coding, programming, and tech trends. Learn and grow with us!

 Today I’ve decided to dive more into what makes a “python coding for kids” course so unique and special.
 I’d like to start with a quote from Python.org “Python is a programming language that lets you work quickly and integrate systems more effectively.”
 Believe it or not, there are many applications that use python coding, which are Youtube, Google engineers, Universities like Maryland, and just normal websites such as realestateagent.com.
 So as you can see how important the computer programming language is for kids to learn.

-What is python used for?
 Well… it is used mainly for website development, data analysis, and automation.
 It is often referred to the science computing language.

 Where did it even come from?
 The short version is that a guy named Guido van Rossum in the early 1980s was working on a project for the coding community called ABC.
 After working tirelessly on this he became fascinated with this idea of creating his own computer language.
-One of the main differences from other computer programmming languages is that Guido decided to use “indentations”.
+One of the main differences from other computer programming languages is that Guido decided to use “indentations”.
 Other coders thought he was crazy, but it’s actually what sets python apart as it is “very readable”.
 It also doesn’t have any real error signals to alert you if code is wrong for variables and functions like Java for example.
 Python’s syntax is like english.

 Online I’ve seen everything from python for kids absolutley FREE, to paperback python books, to online courses all ranging from $10 on udemy all the way up to $100 (usually coding bootcamps).
 So hopefully after you’re done reading this you’ll know which is the best option for your child to learn the amazing language of python.
 Just like anything else there’s always a learning curve, but if patient your child will be very versed with an additional programming coding skill added to the good ole’ resume, when they are old enough to get a job.